 Storing and Using your Homemade Soy Milk

-Your fresh homemade soy milk will stay fresh in the fridge for only a few days without any additional preservatives.
-Keep it in the coldest part of the fridge; so way in the back, not in the door!
+Use sterile jars or bottles to store your fresh homemade soy milk and extend its shelf life.
+But tbh, without any additional preservations, homemade soy milk will only stay fresh in the fridge for 3 days up to a maximum of 5 days if your fridge is particularly cold.
+I like to keep it in the coldest part of the fridge; so way in the back, not in the door!

 Printable Soy Milk Recipe

 IMPORTANT: If you are making tofu with this soy milk, at Step 9, only simmer for ten minutes to fully cook the soy milk.
 Then go on to your tofu making recipe.
 No need to cool the milk first.

 This is the traditional way of making soy milk with just water, soy beans and a little optional sweetener.
 It tastes quite different from most store-bought brands.